-- DHCF is partnering with DACL to training their staff and senior service network in early April on the renewal process. - Seniors will then be able to access in-person assistance at Senior Wellness Centers and 40+ Community Dining Sites across the District. - The Deaf and Hard of Hearing Senior Center and Senior Center for the Blind have also committed to assisting seniors with applications.
+- DHCF is partnering with DACL to train their staff and senior service network on the renewal process. - Seniors are able to access in-person assistance at Senior Wellness Centers and 40+ Community Dining Sites across the District. - The Deaf and Hard of Hearing Senior Center and Senior Center for the Blind have also committed to assisting seniors with applications.